 - social icons

 and many more.

 If you choose to use a ready template by clicking the Add Template icon, you will be taken to an Elementor library with page and block templates.
 Those marked with “Pro” are paid, others are available to anyone.
 The “Insert” button will bring the chosen template to your page.

 When you choose a template or a block, you can still customize it to your liking, remove its elements and add new ones from the panel.
 Just click on the element you like, and Elementor will show its settings.

 On the left panel with elements, there are general Elementor page settings.
 For example, Default Colors and Default Fonts to help you customize the look of your page.
 In addition to choosing the colors or pasting the color codes, you can use color palettes.

 At the bottom of the left panel, there will be a number of other settings icons.
 For example, the first one opens Page Settings.
 There, you can choose the page name, featured image, styles, status (Draft, Pending Review, Private, or Published), and much more.

 The Publish button will let you save publish, save draft, or save your creation as template for further reuse.

 Get help with building pages

-This has been just a glimpse at how to use Elementor in WordPress.
+This has been just a glimpse at how to use Elementor on WordPress.
 Even the free version of the plugin has many more useful settings to build pages.
-Our WordPress team is ready to help you build your pages according to all your ideas.
+Our WordPress development company is ready to help you build your pages according to all your ideas.